Learn How Long Your Home Should Be Listed for Sale

 - Private islands and lavish vacation homes require a longer marketing time, and agents might not be willing to shell out the big marketing bucks for a short-term listing.

 - Let's not forget the short sales and distressed situations.
-Over the years banks have improved their response time on a short sale but many still require 3 months or longer to negotiate, and buyers who walk out prior to acceptance simply lengthen the time frame.
+Over the years banks have improved their response time on a short sale but many still require three months or longer to negotiate, and buyers who walk out prior to acceptance simply lengthen the time frame.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.